 TL;DR

-1. The Proven Best Man Speech Structure (The 5-Step Formula)
+1. The 5-Step Proven Speech Structure

 I. The Opening (Minutes 0–1)